 Chapter 13 Bankruptcy Eligibility:

-Not everyone that is approaching bankruptcy can file under Chapter 13, and so it is essential to understand the required criteria for one to qualify.
+Not everyone that is approaching bankruptcy can file under Chapter 13, so it is essential to understand the required criteria for one to qualify.
 The Chapter 13 Bankruptcy, therefore, provides clear guidelines that allow individuals to determine whether they qualify to file for bankruptcy under this specific code.
-Anyone is allowed to file for bankruptcy under Chapter 13 if they have less than $394,725 in unsecured debt and if their secured debt is below $1,184,200.
-The above figures are regularly adjusted in line with changes to the consumer price index.
+Anyone can file for Chapter 13 bankruptcy if they have less than $419,275 in unsecured debt and less than $1,257,850 in secured debt.
+The Chapter 13 debt limits are regularly adjusted with changes to the consumer price index.
 We created a Chapter 13 Calculator to help you estimate your plan payment

-Note that individuals that fail to show up in court within 180 days before filing a bankruptcy petition or if they do not comply with the court orders regarding their filing.
-Individuals will also not be allowed to file for bankruptcy under Chapter 13 if they fail to attend credit counseling within 180 days before filing for bankruptcy, then they can also become ineligible.
+Note that individuals may forfeit eligibility if they fail to show up in court within 180 days before filing a bankruptcy petition.
+Also, if they do not comply with the court orders regarding their filing, they may be disqualified.
+Finally, if individuals fail to attend credit counseling within 180 days prior to filing for bankruptcy, then they can also become ineligible.

 Note that an authorized counseling agency should handle credit counseling.
-However, there are exceptions, for example, in an emergency where the debtor has limited time, or in case the number of credit counseling agencies is very few.
-Debtors are also required to file their debt management plans with the court.
-Note that the debt management plans are supposed to be made during the debt counseling duration, preferably with help or guidance from the selected debt counseling firm.
+However, there are exceptions.
+For example, in an emergency where the debtor has limited time, or when there are few credit counseling agencies.
+Debtors need to file their debt management plans with the court.
+The debtor drafts the debt management plan during the period of debt counseling, preferably with help or guidance from a debt counseling firm.

-To successfully file for Chapter 13 bankruptcy, individuals are required to kick the process by filing for a petition with a local bankruptcy court.
-The individual will also be required to provide personal financial details such as unexpired leases, incomes and expenditures to include assets & liabilities, and tax return transcripts.
+Individuals start the Chapter 13 bankruptcy process by filing a petition with a local bankruptcy court.
+The individual will need to provide personal financial details.
+For example, unexpired leases, incomes and expenditures to include assets & liabilities, and tax return transcripts.

-One is also required by law to file for a credit counseling certificate accompanied by a debt repayment plan.
-Tax return transcripts are also required.
-There are also some fines involved such as a $235 fee for case filing and a $75 fee to cover miscellaneous administrative expenses.
+Filers also need to submit a credit counseling certificate accompanied by a debt repayment plan.
+In addition, administrative fees apply.
+For example, a $235 fee for case filing and a $75 fee to cover miscellaneous administrative expenses.

 You may want to read our more in-depth article on the Chapter 13 bankruptcy process, but we’d like to provide some information here.
 The Chapter 13 and Chapter 7 Bankruptcy code are designed to provide provisions for anyone that is facing a cash crunch.
-However, Chapter 13 bankruptcy is the one that most people opt for when they want to avoid foreclosure on their homes.
+However, Chapter 13 bankruptcy is the one most people opt for when they want to avoid foreclosure on their homes.